Deborah gardens as a hobby and enjoys organic vegetables in her kitchen. She keeps a variety of edible plants in her

 - In the Middle Ages, the three main vegetables of European cuisine were beans, cabbage, and onions.
 Onions were used in prescriptions, as wedding gifts, and to pay the rent.

-- Apicius, the ancient Roman cookbook dating to late 4th or early 5th century, mentions onions frequently.
+- Apicius, the ancient Roman cookbook dating to the late 4th or early 5th century, mentions onions frequently.

 - In the East, onions are found referenced in some of the oldest Vedic writings in India, and can be found 500 years ago in Chinese gardens.

 - The first pilgrims brought onions with them on the Mayflower.
 They found strains of wild onions growing throughout North America.
 The Native Americans used this ancient plant in syrups, poultices, and as an ingredient in dye.

 - During the Civil War, General Ulysses S. Grant sent a message to the U.S. War Department: “I will not move my army without onions.”